Aiven-Open/klaw-docs/docs/workflows/topic/request-topic.md

 and speedy.

-The team that requests a topic will automatically become the topic owner and can approve or deny any Apache Kafka Connector, Schemas, or Access Control List requests made against the topic.
+The team that requests a topic will automatically become the topic owner and can approve or deny any Apache Kafka Connector, schemas, or Access Control List requests made against the topic.

 ## Prerequisites